wp-plugins/foliopress-wysiwyg/readme.txt

 = My empty paragraphs are being removed all the time.
 How can I stop this? =

-For complex reasons we need to strip empty paragraphs but you can use &lt;br /&gt; break tags to create the same effect of empty lines.
+For complex reasons we need to strip empty paragraphs but you can use <br /> break tags to create the same effect of empty lines.
 The keyboard shortcut is shift enter.
-We don't really recommend using either &lt;br /&gt; tags or empty paragraphs for formatting, you should be able to handle it in your CSS.
+We don't really recommend using either <br /> tags or empty paragraphs for formatting, you should be able to handle it in your CSS.

 = Your plugin is not working, all I can see it this: =